microbiomedata/nmdc-server/docs/study_page_annotations.md

 1. This comes directly from the `title` slot of `study` class instances
 2. `description` slot of `study` class instances
 3.  `profile_image_url` slot of the `principal_investigator` slot (type `PersonValue`) of `study` class instances OR the first entry in the `study_image` slot of `study` class instances.
-If both are present, priority is given to the `study_image` if both are present.
+Priority is given to the `study_image` if both are present.
 During ingest, the image(s) are downloaded from the specified URI and stored as a `BLOB`s in Postgres.
 This is for stability reasons.
 We don't want to risk broken image links.
 4. `name` slot of `principal_investigator`
 5. `orcid` slot of `principal_investigator`, URL prefix added or expanded by `nmdc-server` in [`web/src/components/InvestigatorBio.vue::getOrcid`](https://github.com/microbiomedata/nmdc-server/blob/main/web/src/components/InvestigatorBio.vue#L5)
 6. `websites` slot of `study`